nervosnetwork/mercury/core/rpc/README.md

 Fields

-- `status` (Type: [`Status`](https://github.com/nervosnetwork/ckb/blob/develop/rpc/README.md#type-status)): The transaction status, allowed values: "pending", "proposed" "committed" "unknown" and "rejected".
+- `status` (Type: [`Status`](https://github.com/nervosnetwork/ckb/blob/develop/rpc/README.md#type-status)): The transaction status, allowed values: "Pending", "Proposed" "Committed" "Unknown" and "Rejected".
 - `block_hash` (Type: [`H256`](https://github.com/nervosnetwork/ckb/blob/develop/rpc/README.md#type-h256) `|` `null`): Specify the block hash of the block which has committed this transaction in the canonical chain.
 - `reason` (Type: `string` `|` `null`): Specify the reason why the transaction is rejected.
 - `timestamp` (Type: `Uint64` `|` `null`): Specify the timestamp of the block in which the transaction is packaged.